How to Buy Marketing Automation That Won't Break After Six Months

 1

-Document every broken workflow, get buy-in from sales on lead handoff requirements, and map your current tech stack integrations.
-This means audit calls with every department head and building a realistic feature requirements matrix.
+You're documenting every broken workflow, getting buy-in from sales on lead-handoff requirements, and mapping the current tech stack integrations.
+That means audit calls with each department head and building a realistic feature requirements matrix.

 Common mistake: Going in with vague requirements like 'better lead scoring.'
-You'll waste 3 weeks because you can't articulate the difference between progressive profiling and dynamic form fields, so every demo looks identical.
+Buyers routinely lose weeks because they can't articulate the difference between progressive profiling and dynamic form fields, so every demo looks identical.

 2

-Run 6-8 vendor demos using your actual data and workflows, not their perfect sandbox.
-Give them your messiest lead list and ask them to build your most complex nurture campaign live during the demo.
+Run six to eight vendor demos using your actual data and workflows, not the vendor's perfect sandbox.
+Hand over your messiest lead list and ask each vendor to build your most complex nurture campaign live during the demo.

 Common mistake: Letting vendors control the demo agenda.
-Send your actual email templates and lead data 48 hours before each demo – vendors who can't handle real-world messiness reveal themselves immediately.
+Send your actual email templates and lead data 48 hours before each demo.
+Vendors that can't handle real-world messiness reveal themselves quickly.

 3

-Get trial access to build one complete campaign end-to-end, and negotiate contracts while you actually understand the platform limitations.
-Involve your finance team early because real costs always exceed initial quotes by 40-60%.
+Get trial access to build one complete campaign end-to-end and negotiate contracts while you actually understand the platform's limits.
+Pull finance in early because real costs typically exceed initial quotes by something in the 40 to 60 percent range.

-Common mistake: Skipping the hands-on trial because 'the demo looked great.'
-One buyer signed with Pardot after a perfect demo, then discovered their form builder couldn't handle conditional logic during implementation.
+Common mistake: Skipping hands-on trial because the demo looked great.
+Buyers report signing after a polished demo and only discovering during implementation that the form builder couldn't handle the conditional logic they need.

 4

-Migrate 4+ years of campaign history, rebuild 23 active nurture campaigns, and set up integrations with Salesforce, your webinar platform, and content management system.
-Plus train the team on new workflows.
+You're migrating multiple years of campaign history, rebuilding active nurture campaigns, and standing up integrations with the CRM, webinar platform, and content stack.
+Plus training the team on new workflows.

-Common mistake: Trusting the vendor's 'automated migration tools.'
-HubSpot's migration tool imports leads but loses all campaign membership history, forcing you to rebuild 18 months of segmentation rules manually.
+Common mistake: Trusting the vendor's automated migration tools.
+The canonical pattern is migration tools that import leads cleanly but lose campaign membership history, forcing teams to rebuild segmentation rules manually.

 5

-Total: 20–29 weeks total, expect 6+ months if you're migrating from legacy systems
+Total: 20 to 29 weeks total.
+Expect 6-plus months if migrating from legacy systems.

 SegmentPrice RangeReal Cost Example